 For the purposes of the present document, the terms and definitions given in TR 21.905 [1], in TS 36.300 [2] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1] and TS 36.300 [2].

+2Rx XR UE: A XR UE that is not (e)RedCap and is equipped with only two Rx antenna ports in frequency bands where 4Rx antenna ports are mandated as specified in TS 38.101-1 [2].

 A2X communication: A communication to support A2X services leveraging PC5 reference points.
 A2X services are realized by various types of A2X applications, i.e. BRID or DAA.

 Aerial UE communication: functionality enabling Aerial UE function, as defined in 16.18.